CookieHoodie/OsuBot/README.md

 # OsuBot
 A bot which, for now, does auto, relax, and autopilot mod in osu!.
 So far this has not been tested in multiplayer mode.

-This works well with fast computer.
-If you have a slow computer (like I do) you might encounter few misses and 100s.
-The bot is likely to behave abnormally for those (super) weird unranked and loved maps, and even weird ranked map like this one https://osu.ppy.sh/beatmapsets/1785#osu/21010 .
-And also, if the cursor position does not sync with the osu! client screen, try to restart the program (and also osu! client if the problem persists).

 Please use this for educational purpose, not real cheating in the game.

 Most of the codes come with comments, but feel free to ask me if you have any question regarding the code!